LagoLunatic/DSVEdit/README.txt

 ### How to open a game ROM

-Go to File -> Extract ROM and select the .nds file you want to open.
+Go to File -> Extract ROM and select the .nds or .gba file you want to open.
 DSVEdit will then extract all the files from the game, which can take a minute.
-The files will be placed in a folder with the same name as the .nds file (e.g. "Dawn of Sorrow.nds" extracts to "Dawn of Sorrow".)
+The files will be placed in a folder with the same name as the ROM file (e.g. "Dawn of Sorrow.nds" extracts to "Dawn of Sorrow".)
 Once it's done extracting DSVEdit will automatically open up the folder containing the extracted files.
 Then you can edit the game from there.

 If you already extracted the files before, you can instead go to File -> Open Folder and select the folder with the extracted files in it, instead of extracting the files every time.